WWBT: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Prior to February 6, 2012, WWBT aired a 24-hour local weather channel called "NBC 12 First Warning Weather Plus".
 It has since been replaced with MeTV.

 WWBT-DT5 signed on as a Justice Network affiliate as of April 7, 2020.

 On April 11, 2022, WWBT began hosting WUPV's 65.1 main channel, as a result of WUPV converting to ATSC 3.0; in turn, WUPV simulcasts WWBT in the ATSC 3.0 broadcast standard.

 Analog-to-digital conversion

-WWBT shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date in which full-power television station in the United States transitioned from analog to digital broadcasts under federal mandate.
+WWBT shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television station in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal relocated from its pre-transition UHF channel 54, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 12 for post-transition operations.

 Following the switch, it applied to increase power to 26 kW stating in the application that more than 10,000 viewers complained of a sudden inability to receive the station's digital signal.
 The problem was especially pronounced with antennas located indoors.
 Although complaints came most prominently from certain heavily populated portions of the service area (including Western Richmond, Glen Allen, Mechanicsville, and Hanover), these reception problems were not limited to specific regions within WWBT's service area.
 This was also not unique to this station as viewers of other stations that switched to high-VHF band channels for post-transition operation have reported reception problems.